GIScience/osmalert/docs/blogPost.md

 A large number of changes can happen due to destruction, flooding or blockades.
 In these times of distresses, humanitarian organisations need to know when and where changes happen, to help efficiently and in the right places.
-Then timeliness update of map data is very important and OSMs free availability supports the work of companies and NGOs.
+Then timeliness update of map data is very important and Open Street Maps (OSMs) free availability supports the work of companies and NGOs.

 OSMAlert uses OSM data to provide a notification system to inform humanitarian